r-marmor/final_project_TOP/README.md

 # Twitter Replica

-This project is a simplified replica of Twitter, designed to showcase core features of the popular social media platform.
+This project is a simplified replica of the known app's core features, designed for educational purposes.
 It is built using React for the frontend and Firebase for the backend.

 ## Features